BQ Explains: What Is Fiscal Deficit?

 Second, it leads to inflationary pressures.
 If the government spending generates additional demand for the same amount of goods and services, they tend to get dearer.
 Additionally, if a country’s central bank resorts to monetising the deficit by buying government bonds, money supply increases in the economy, resulting in inflation.

 As for India, a developing economy, maintaining a fiscal deficit is justified as the government needs to spend more on infrastructure development.
 But according to the revised Fiscal Responsibility and Budget Management Act, the government was required to bring its fiscal deficit down to 3 percent by 2017-18.
-Since the target has already been pushed back two year at least, India’s credibility is at stake.
+Since the target has already been pushed back three years at least, India’s credibility is at stake.